cysouw/diathesis/text/c03_prepositions.md

 ### [ NA– | NLA ] Action result {#sec:prepositions-action-result}

-This alternation occurs with some transitive verbs like *brechen* 'to break' [@Next a-g], cf. the *wipe* alternation in English from Levin [-@levin1993: 53].
+This alternation occurs with some transitive verbs like *brechen* 'to break' [@next a-g], cf. the *wipe* alternation in English from Levin [-@levin1993: 53].
 Note that the accusatives at both sides of the alternation do not refer to the same roles.
 The original accusative is recast as a location, and a new accusative is introduced as the result of the action.

 :::ex
 a.
 Ich breche den Felsen.